otsaloma/dataiter/doc/index.rst

    A class for tabular data similar to R's ``data.frame`` or ``pandas.DataFrame``.
 It is under the hood a dictionary of NumPy arrays and thus capable of fast vectorized operations.
-You can consider this to be a very experimental, very light-weight alternative to Pandas with a simple and consistent API.
+You can consider this to be a light-weight alternative to Pandas with a simple and consistent API.
 Performance-wise dataiter relies on NumPy and is likely to be at best comparable to Pandas.

 :class:`dataiter.ListOfDicts`
    A class useful for manipulating data from JSON APIs.
 It provides